fbpx

 Wizz Air's domestic flight network in Norway as of mid-December 2020

-The Wizz Air controversies in Norway
+Wizz Air's Controversies in Norway

 wizz air winglet

 Solberg made it clear that Wizz Air cannot stop its employees from joining trade unions, according to Norwegian law.
-But the Hungarian company has made it clear that they will not enter into collective agreements with trade unions over salaries and working conditions.
+But the Hungarian company made it clear that they will not enter into collective agreements with trade unions over salaries and working conditions.

 “If the unions try to catch us and to kill us, we simply close the base and move on,” said Váradi in June 2020, several months prior to the Norwegian launch.